ZhouKanglei/Awesome-AQA/README.md

 #  Awesome Action Quality Assessment (AQA)

-*Pull requests are welcome if you find any interesting paper is missing.*
+> Pull requests are welcome if you find any interesting paper is missing.
+> - 🔥🔥🔥 denotes the highly recommended papers for the novel insights and new directions.
+> - We have created a [Wechat group](./imgs/aqa-wechat-group.png) for our colleagues to exchange and discuss the latest progress in the field of AQA, contributing to the development of this field.

 # Papers

 Currently, AQA is widely applied in sports, medical care (*e.g.*, rehabilitation), *etc*.

-- 🔥🔥🔥 denotes the highly recommended papers for the novel insights and new directions.
-- We have created a [Wechat group](./imgs/aqa-wechat-group.png) for our colleagues to exchange and discuss the latest progress in the field of AQA, contributing to the development of this field.

 ## Sports